AniviaLi/UW/CS456/A2/README.md

 ### Then run the receiver program
 On the receiver machine, navigate to the project directory.
 Use following command to run the receiver:
 ```
-java receiver (with following command line parameters in the given order:)
+bash ./receiver.sh (with following command line parameters in the given order:)

 	<emulator's network address>